College football bowl game odds, picks, predictions from proven model

 A season which began in late August is reaching its conclusion, with that being the 2025-26 college football bowl schedule.
 There are 46 FBS bowl games, so there are no shortage of opportunities to make college football bowl bets.
 The LA Bowl kicks things off on Saturday with Washington vs. Boise State (+9.5), with the first round of the College Football Playoff starting on Dec.
 19. The opener is a matchup of Blue Bloods as Alabama is a 1.5-point road favorite over Oklahoma per the latest college football bowl odds.

-That's one of a handful of games with a college football spread of 2 points or fewer.
-Others include Louisiana vs. Delaware (+3.5), Arizona State vs. Duke (-1.5) and Navy vs. Cincinnati (+2.5).
+That's one of a handful of games with a college football spread of 3 points or fewer.
+Others include Missouri State vs. Arkansas State (+1.5), Washington State vs. Utah State (-2.5) and Arizona State vs. Duke (-1.5).
 The largest of the college football bowl spreads comes in the CFP, with Oregon favored by 21.5 points versus James Madison.
-Other games of interest include powerhouse programs facing off, such as Penn State vs. Clemson (-3.5) in the Pinstripe Bowl and Michigan vs. Texas (-5.5) in the Citrus Bowl.
+Other games of interest include powerhouse programs facing off, such as Penn State vs. Clemson (-3.5) in the Pinstripe Bowl and Michigan vs. Texas (-6.5) in the Citrus Bowl.

 Before locking in any college football bowl picks, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.